A Bibliography of Collected Works and Correspondence of Mathematicians

 About the Bibliography:

 The decision whether or not to include a particular author in this bibliography has sometimes been difficult.
-I have tried to make the distinction based on the mathematical contents of the title listed rather than on an arbitrary label of the authors profession (astronomer, physicist, etc.).
+I tried to make the distinction based on the mathematical contents of the title listed rather than on an arbitrary label of the author’s profession (astronomer, physicist, etc.).
+MathSciNet and MacTutor History of Mathematics Archive were often consulted to help make the decision.
 I have generally taken a broad view of mathematics, including statistics and applied mathematics.
 In some cases, titles that appeared by bibliographic description to be collected works upon examination turned out to be biographies, bibliographies, festschrifts, conference proceeding or some other sort of collection.
-In other cases the bibliographic description gave no clue, and only an in-hand examination revealed the title to be the authors collected works or correspondence.
+In other cases the bibliographic description gave no clue, and only an in-hand examination revealed the title to be an author’s collected works or correspondence.

-This bibliography first appeared on the Math Library Web Page in May of 1996.
-A major upgrade with numerous additions, corrections and took place in November 2000.
-Difficulty in updating the Web version kept it essentially static until December 2006 when the revised and expanded version you see here was put up.
-New technology has made updating much simpler and it will now be actively maintained and updated.
+This bibliography first appeared on the Cornell University Mathematics Library Web Page in May of 1996.
+A major upgrade with numerous additions and corrections took place in November 2000.
+Another version was posted in December 2006.
+Difficulty in updating the Web version kept it essentially static until 2017 when a revised and enhanced version was made available.